Jac0xb/lighthouse/docs/src/pages/assert/account-data.md

 }
 ```

-Say we wanted to assert on the "balance" field in our TestAccount struct.
-If the struct uses a serialization schema that uses little-endian for integers (borsh, bytemuck, ...) we can deserialize the field and assert on that value at runtime!
+Say we wanted to assert on the `owner` field in our `TestAccount` struct.
+We can deserialize the Pubkey and assert using the example code below.

-{% dialect-switcher title="" %}
+{% dialect-switcher title="Data value assertion instruction builder example" %}
 {% dialect title="Rust" id="rust" %}
 {% totem %}